Best Bass Combo Amp Under $500

 Now that all that is out of the way, let’s look at some amps!

 Fender Rumble 200 v3

 I have always loved the Fender Rumble series.
-These amps are loud, tough and sound amazing.
+I've owned a few, played a bunch, and still have a small Rumble 15 as a practice amp.
+These amps are loud for their size, tough and sound amazing.
 Fender has stepped it up with the v3 series, a new breed of bass amps with awesome Fender tone and plenty of power.

 - Notable Features: 200 watts @ 4 ohms, 140 watts @ 8 ohms, 1x15 speaker , overdrive, bass, low-mid, high-mid and treble EQ controls, effects loop, XLR out, headphones jack, aux line in.

 - Pros: At 200 watts this amp will be loud enough for many situations.
+If not, the XLR out lets you run a line to the house system.
 The four-band EQ is a nice touch, and combined with the tone-shaping switches offers a wide range of sounds.
 A footswitch will control the overdrive, so you don’t need to worry about a separate pedal.

 - Cons: While rated at 200 watts, it's really pushing 140-watts as a combo.
 Still a decent amount of power, but to get the full 200 you have to employ an external speaker.
 But again you may not need it for your situation.